The 6 Best Road Cycling Shoes (from Budget to Premium)

 Proper ventilation is important, especially during hot summer days.
 The ventilation helps to cool your feet so you won’t sweat as much.

-You will also feel much more comfortable, and you will perform better because you won’t feel like your feet are burning.
+You will also feel much more comfortable and perform better because you won’t feel like your feet are burning.

 Pedal & Cleat Type Compatibility